Duration: at least two weeks

 You can not drink tap water in Zanzibar without risking becoming sick.
-Bring your Lifestraw Pro and enjoy cool drinks while avoiding plastic pollution.
+Bring your water filter or self-cleaning bottle and enjoy cool drinks while avoiding plastic pollution.

-  Trash: Often, you’ll find food vendors selling typical Nicaraguan dishes on the go.
-It’s not just delicious but cheap.
+Trash: Often, you'll find food vendors selling typical Nicaraguan dishes on the go.
+It's not just delicious but cheap.
 To avoid plastic wrapping, choose to buy your food at the bus stations and have them put it in your collapsible container.
-Bring your Lifestraw Pro to avoid having to buy bottled
+Bring your self-cleaning bottle to avoid having to buy bottled

 Sunscreen: Protect marine life and use reef-friendly sunscreen.

 Packing List Tanzania